t-karasova/grs-samples-python/tutorial_query_expansion.md

 ## Before you begin

-To run Python code samples from this tutorial you will need to set up your virtual environment.
+To run the Python code samples from this tutorial, you need to set up your virtual environment.

 Please use these commands in a terminal:
 ```bash